iron-fish/ironfish/ironfish-cli/STYLE_GUIDE.md

 Based on https://devcenter.heroku.com/articles/cli-style-guide

 ## Naming the command
-The CLi is made up of topics and commands.
-For the command ironfish migrations:start, migrations is the topic and start is the command.
+The CLI is made up of topics and commands.
+For the command `ironfish migrations:start`, migrations is the topic and start is the command.

 Generally topics are plural nouns and commands are verbs.